Our Vision, Mission and Values

 - ILFA funds a patient support line which answers telephone and email enquiries from patients and their families.

-- ILFA hosts regular online activities to support patients including exercise classes, Sing Strong classes, and patient support group meetings.
+- ILFA hosts regular online activities to support patients including thrice weekly exercise classes, Let’s Talk sessions and mental health/resilience courses.

 - ILFA holds two Patient Information Days annually.
 Invited speakers give presentations to patients and their families about the medical, social, and practical aspects of living with lung fibrosis.
 The Patient Information Days are a valuable opportunity for patients with lung fibrosis and their families to meet with each other.
 The events are advertised online and in the local and national press.
 There are other webinars as well throughout the year.